smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 ## Encrypted Sections

 OneNote allows you to encrypt an entire section.
-As a replacement, I recommend you keep notes and documents that really need to be encrypted in a password manager.
+As a replacement, I recommend keeping notes and documents that truly need encryption in a password manager.

 Alternatively, you can encrypt your private PDFs with a password.